luciferche/playtech/README.md

 future changes to the product list and/or discounts applied.

 The code should be well structured, commented, have error handling and be tested.

+## Solution
+The application resides in `com.luka.playtech` package:

+**Basket** class that represents shopping cart,

+**Discount** Inetrface used to define behaviour for discounts

+**Product** - wrapper class for product item containing product name and price

+**ShopRunner** - class used to run the app as a user, it accepts user input on the command line in the form of

+`PriceBasket item1 item2 item3`

+**discounts/Apple10PercentOff** - Class implementing discount on apples

+**discounts/HalfBreadTwoTinSoups** - Class implementing discount based on soups

+test modules consists of one test class
+**TestShop** - tests for the Basket class and interfaces